 This revelation is how powerful narrative is.
 It forces the reader to suspend their original interpretations as she begins to understand the events of the story in a completely different way.
 If you have seen the movie, it takes a complete rewatching to reinterpret every moment leading up to the revelation.
 It is here that the reader also learns how unreliable the narrator is, despite telling a fairly coherent story.

 Once you understand the differences in these literary terms, it is much easier to see how narrative, story, and plot each create what we typically think of as story.
 We start to question how the storytelling takes place because the narrator is less than reliable.
 The multiple support group attendances should have tipped us off, but this was actually one of my favorite things about him and didn’t want to question it too deeply.
-The narrative tells us how to interpret each moment and ultimately makes meaning for us.
+The narrative tells us how to interpret each moment and is the meaning we walk away with.